THE KNOWLEDGE BASE OF FUTURES STUDIES (KBFS)

 The KBFS as an Evolving Process

 The Knowledge Base of Futures Studies (KBFS) emerged in response to a need for greater clarity about what might constitute the core concerns and features of FS.
-The article considers a rationale for the development of a knowledge base, the evolution of the present model and some of the ways that the model further evolve through critique, innovation, synthesis and the emergence of new voices.
+This 1996 article considers a rationale for the development of a knowledge base, the evolution of the present model and some of the ways that the model may continue to evolve through critique, innovation, synthesis and the emergence of new voices.
 It is suggested that far from being a monolithic entity driven by ‘Western’ interests, the knowledge base is a dynamic process that will change and develop over time.
 In so doing it will become less ‘Western’ and more truly global.
 Read more…

-Overview of the KBFS CD-ROM Professional Edition (To open click here)
+Overview of the KBFS CD-ROM Legacy Edition (Open here)